 Connecticut Drug & Alcohol Addiction Facts

 The incidence and severity of substance abuse in Connecticut has been trending upward in recent years.
-Here some statistics that highlight the impact of substance abuse on this state:
+Here are some statistics that highlight opioid abuse in this state:

 - In 2019, 1,200 drug overdose deaths were recorded in the state.